-Peroxidase Solution – Prepare a 10 mg/ml solution of peroxidase in COLD Phosphate Buffer.
-At this concentration, the solution is stable for 15 minutes.
-Immediately before use, prepare a working solution containing 0.4–0.7 unit/ml of Peroxidase in COLD Phosphate Buffer.
+Peroxidase Solution – Prepare a 10 mg/mL solution of peroxidase in COLD Phosphate Buffer.
+Immediately before use, prepare a working solution containing 0.45–0.75 unit/mL of Peroxidase in COLD Phosphate Buffer.

 1. Pipette the following reagents into suitable cuvettes:

-2. Mix by inversion and equilibrate for 10 minutes to 20 °C in the spectrophotometer.
-Monitor the A420 until constant, using a suitably thermostatted spectrophotometer.
-Then add:
+2. Mix by inversion and equilibrate to 20 °C in a suitably thermostatted spectrophotometer for ~10 minutes.

-3. Immediately mix by inversion and record the increase in A420 at a rate of 1 reading/second for ~3 minutes.
-Use the maximum linear rate to obtain the DA420/20 seconds for both the Test Sample and Blank.
+4. Immediately mix by inversion and record the increase in A420 for 3 minutes.
+Obtain the DA420/20 seconds using the maximum linear rate or 0.5 minute interval for all the Tests and Blank.

 3 = Volume (in milliliters) of assay